TrustInEd

 Pay

-In May 2020, the typical annual salary for craft and fine artists was $49,120.
-It is the salary at which half the workers in an occupation earned more than that amount, and half earned less.
-One-tenth of the population made less than $22,100, while one-tenth of the population made more than $112,930 per year.
+The median annual wage for craft and fine artists was $56,260 in May 2024.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $29,120, and the highest 10 percent earned more than $133,220.

 Job Projections